 This is the third post in a series on Boston’s angels.

-There are bright angels of joy and dark angels of mourning.
-There are angels forged in stained glass and angels carved in marble or granite.
-There are musical angels who sing hymns or play instruments and literary angels who write sacred texts or read manuscripts.
-Boston is home to two modern angels who celebrate the speedy passage of automobiles.
+We have bright angels of joy and dark angels of mourning.
+Some angels are forged in stained glass while others are carved in marble or granite.
+Musical angels sing hymns or play instruments and literary angels who write sacred texts or read manuscripts.
+In Boston we find two modern angels who celebrate the speedy passage of automobiles.

 The Sumner Tunnel